redox-os/orbtk-book/src/ch01-02-hello-orbtk.md

 ```

 OrbTK is as lazy as possible.
 We need to call the build method (`build(ctx)`),
-that will instatiate our methods and let the renderer do its work.
+that will instantiate our methods and let the renderer do its work.

 ```rust,ignore
 {{#rustdoc_include ../listings/ch01-02-orbtk-hello/listing-01-02/src/main.rs:Run}}